nuxt/vercel-builder/examples/side-by-side/README.md

 ## Deploy the app.

-With this set up, you should be able to `now` and see your two apps live.
+With this set up, you should be able to `vc` and see your two apps live.